arthuralvim/dotfiles/README.md

 ## Introduction

 These are my dotfiles + basic configuration files.
 Here I describe how I set my developer environment on my MacBook (or an Ubuntu machine).
-The steps below were tested on macOS Sierra and Ubuntu 16.04 (still WIP).
+The steps below were tested on macOS Sierra (still WIP for Ubuntu 16.10).

 ## First Steps

 - Get your credentials and login into AppStore .
-- Install XCode (AppStore) and accept license. ```sudo xcodebuild -license accept``
+- Install XCode (AppStore) and accept license. ```xcode-select --install and sudo xcodebuild -license accept``
 - Install Git.
 - Install Brew. ```ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"```